python-semver/python-semver/docs/usage/raise-parts-of-a-version.rst

     >>> str(Version.parse("3.4.5-rc.1").bump_prerelease(''))
     '3.4.5-rc.2'

-If the last part of the existing prerelease, split by dots (`.`), is not numeric, we will add `.0` to ensure the new prerelease is higher than the previous one (otherwise, raising `rc9` to `rc10` would result in a lower version, as non-numeric parts are sorted alphabetically):
+To ensure correct ordering, we append `.0` to the last prerelease identifier if it's not numeric.
+This prevents cases where `rc9` would incorrectly sort lower than `rc10` (non-numeric identifiers are compared alphabetically):

 .. code-block:: python